This book ties in with the book Sugar Blues, also reviewed on this blog.

-Diet and nutrition is one aspect of mental health (and general health) that is of importance when considering depression and (most, if not all) other mental health disorders.
-Any book that gives good, sound guidelines on diet and nutrition is of value for those with depression.
-It is one of the first-line defenses that anyone with depression should consider.
+Diet and nutrition are an important aspect of mental health (and general health) when considering depression and (most, if not all) other mental health disorders.
+Good, sound diet and nutrition are the first-line of defense that anyone with depression should consider.

-Potatoes not Prozac is an interesting book from an author who has a Ph,D. in addictive nutrition.
-The majority of the book is devoted to the idea that sugar addiction is similar to other addictions such as that of alcohol, and that the two go more or less hand-in-hand.
+Potatoes not Prozac is an interesting book from an author who has a PhD. in addictive nutrition.
+The majority of the book is devoted to the idea that sugar addiction is similar to other addictions such as alcoholism, and that the two go more or less hand-in-hand.
 Many alcoholics have established life patterns of poor nutrition that includes poor eating habits and sugar addiction.
 The sugar addiction adds to the craving for alcohol.

-Much of the book, Potatoes Not Prozac (off-site link) is based on sound and proven nutrition, that is, the nutritional principles that lead to the insulin spike in diabetes, the highs and lows of eating sugary foods along with refined carbohydrates and white flour.
+Much of the book, Potatoes Not Prozac (off-site link) is based on the sound and proven nutritional principles that lead to the insulin spike in diabetes, the highs and lows of eating sugary foods along with refined carbohydrates and white flour.

-Endorphins contribute to a sense of well-being.
-Exercise, for one, produces endorphins in the mind, which helps fend off depression.
+Additionally, DesMaisons points to beta-endorphins upon which the runner’s high is based.
+These opiate-like endorphins are taken up by the neurotransmitters in our brain to produce that sense of well-being.
+Endorphins are released in the brain during exercise and help fend off depression.
 DesMaisons links serotonin, endorphins and blood sugar level in its simplest metabolic form, glucose, as the vital nutritional elements in fending off depression, alcohol addiction and sugar addiction.

 Protein, she says, is not to be avoided, but embraced in modest quantities during each meal.
 She recommends only three vitamin supplements, C, B-complex and Zinc.
 She also ties in helpful information on quitting smoking.

-In any case, any alcoholic should read this book, most with depression, bipolar disorder, ADHD or other mental health disorders will benefit from the principles in Potatoes not Prozac.
-Like many books, take what is good from it and use it to your advantage.
-If you follow the program of Potatoes not Prozac strictly, that won’t hurt either, and can help you if your regressive dietary habits are strongly entrenched.
+Any alcoholic should read this book, as well as those with depression, bipolar disorder, ADHD or other mental health disorders who will find the principles in Potatoes not Prozac beneficial.
+Take from this book what you can and use it to your advantage.
+If you follow the program of Potatoes not Prozac strictly, that won’t hurt either, and can help you correct strongly entrenched regressive dietary habits.
 The book is also good for anyone who has low blood sugar, diabetes, or a compulsive personality when it comes to any type of consumables.